youlinqing/youlinqing.github.io/_pages/research.md

 ## Work in Progress

-* A Semiparametric Network Factor Model for Supply Chain Evolution
+* A Semiparametric Tensor Factor Model with Time-Varying Covariates
 * Network MGARCH Model
 * Mergers and GP Outcomes in England